-- Input and advice from the experienced SENCo and the parents are always valued by club and trip organizers.
+- Input and advice from the experienced SENDCo and the parents are always valued by club and trip organisers.

 How will the school support my child to change classes and/or move on to a new school when they reach the appropriate stage(s)?